 Leadership Overview

-RMIT University has 10 executives leading key functions including strategy, finance, operations, and student engagement.
+RMIT University has 10 executives leading key functions including strategy, finance, operations, and academic leadership.

-Driven by a commitment to education, RMIT University provides vocational and higher education programs, shaping future professionals and contributing to the education sector with a focus on practical application and industry relevance.
+Driven by a commitment to vocational and higher education, RMIT University shapes future professionals through innovative programs and a strong connection to industry, impacting the education sector globally.

-Driven by a commitment to education, RMIT University provides vocational and higher education programs, shaping future professionals and contributing to the education sector with a focus on practical application and industry relevance.
+Driven by a commitment to vocational and higher education, RMIT University shapes future professionals through innovative programs and a strong connection to industry, impacting the education sector globally.

 Leadership Roles at RMIT University